 - Write to us at the Office of Professional Standards, Clearwater Police Department, 645 Pierce St., Clearwater, FL, 33756.

-Write or call the Clearwater Police Department Special Operations Section at:
+Write the Clearwater Police Department Special Operations Section at:

 Clearwater Police Department

 Or send e-mail Courtney Beasley at Courtney.Beasley@myclearwater.com